Installation permits: Boilers, pressure vessels, refrigeration

 - Register your boiler, pressure vessel or refrigeration equipment before applying for an installation permit.
 Not all equipment requires registration, but many do.
 Once your design registration is approved, you will receive a Canadian Design Registration Number (CRN) that is needed for the installation permit.

-- Apply and pay for a permit through your account or using this online form.
-If you use the form, you will have to submit payment separately through mail, or by calling us.
+- Apply and pay for a permit through your account or by filling out one of our online forms for boilers or refrigeration.
+If you use one of these forms, you will have to submit payment separately through mail, or by calling us.

 - Once your application is approved, Technical Safety BC will issue a permit number.